mitsuba-renderer/enoki/docs/basics.rst

     :width: 500px
     :align: center

-Altogether, Enoki currently currently supports the SSE4.2, AVX, AVX2, and AVX512 instruction sets and vectorizes arithmetic involving single and double precision floating point values as well as signed and unsigned 32-bit and 64-bit integers.
+Altogether, Enoki currently currently supports the ARM NEON, SSE4.2, AVX, AVX2, and AVX512 instruction sets and vectorizes arithmetic involving single and double precision floating point values as well as signed and unsigned 32-bit and 64-bit integers.

 It is worth pointing out that that :cpp:class:`enoki::Array` does *not* require ``Size`` to exactly match what is supported by the hardware to benefit from